How Threadline Detects Code Changes

 Local Development

-When: Running threadlines check locally
+When: Running threadlines check locally without flags

 What's included: Staged changes (if any), otherwise unstaged changes